 1. Email marketing is here to stay

-With so many new digital channels emerging every day – one might argue why use email at all?
-Shouldn’t have gone the way of the dinosaur?
-Well, not quite.
-In the US alone, more than 90% of adults use email.
-And surprisingly, millennials are not far behind.
-73% of millennials prefer email because it’s “part of everyday life.”
-But it’s mobile first.
+With so many new digital channels emerging every day, one might argue why people use email at all?
+Shouldn’t it have gone the way of the dinosaur?

 3. Lower unsubscribe rates

-“Content was irrelevant”.
-That’s the number one reason why people unsubscribe from email lists.
-Untargeted emails are missed opportunities.
-It’s better to send fewer but more targeted emails, than blasting out irrelevant content that annoys readers and prompts them to hit the dreaded “unsubscribe” button.
+Sending personalized emails eliminates the number one reason why people unsubscribe from email lists: “content was irrelevant”.
+Untargeted emails equal missed opportunities.
+Besides, it’s better to send fewer but more targeted emails.
+Blasting out irrelevant content only annoys readers and prompts them to hit the dreaded “unsubscribe” button.

 4. Improved deliverability

-In terms of email deliverability, low open rates are a clear signal to ISPs that your recipients are not engaged with you, your brand or your content.
-That lack of engagement is a factor in the delivery of future emails and can even lead to your campaigns being blocked.
+In terms of email deliverability, low open rates are a clear signal that your recipients are not engaged with you, your brand or your content.
+In fact, that lack of engagement is a factor in the delivery of future emails and can even lead to your campaigns being blocked.
 Making emails more relevant improves your open rate & CTR – in turn positively impacting your email deliverability.

 Higher relevance = more engagement = more sales.
-Using data about email recipients, marketers create segments based on needs, pains or preferences – and then send emails segment-specific offers.
-For example, a segment called “Young Moms” might receive an email about 20% off select kids jackets while another segment called “Men 18-25” might receive an offer on the latest sneakers.
+Using data of email recipients, marketers create segments based on needs, pains or preferences and then send segment-specific offers in emails.
+For example, a segment called, “Young Moms” might receive an email about 20% off select kids jackets.
+However, another segment called, “Men 18-25” might receive an offer on the latest sneakers.

-According to DMA, marketers have found a 760% increase in email revenue from segmented campaigns.
-Investing in email personalization can have huge payoffs – and one tactic definitely worth exploring is combining the email list growth and data-capturing capabilities of interactive content with email marketing.
+According to Direct Marketing Association, marketers have found a 760% increase in email revenue from segmented campaigns.
+Investing in email personalization can have huge payoffs.
+Furthermore, one technique definitely worth exploring is combining the email list growth and data-capturing capabilities of interactive content with email marketing.